tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

 constant at 92:3
 ```

 That works!
+We see the line and column number of one of the mis-sized
+constants.
 But it has two problems.
 Firsty, we can only catch the
 `ErrorCall` thrown by `error` where we have access to `IO`.
 Ideally
 we'd like to catch it in `showAssemble`, but we don't want that
 function to use `IO`.
 Secondly, there were two constants with
-incorrect sizes, and when we threw the exception from `constant` it
+incorrect sizes, and when we ran `error` in `constant` it stopped
-stopped processing then and there, so we didn't get to pick up the
+processing then and there, so we didn't get to pick up the other one.
-other one.
 What can we do?

 ## Annotate the AST with the `CallStack`